Tailsxz/HairSalonMockup/README.md

 [Clone the Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Optimizations
-At the current time, I am planning to implement some image/svg optimizations, adjusting contrast for the overall website for better readability, and to add a testimonials/lookbook(gallery) sections.
+At the current time, I am planning to implement some image/svg optimizations, adjusting contrast for the overall website for better readability.
+Need to implement hamburger menu as well.

 ### Knowledge gained from this project
 Learned how to draw inspiration from other designs.
 Also learned what the structure of an HTML document should look like for a standard business website.